Diving La Jolla

 Because the rest of dive sites in San Diego are only accessible by boat and because there are only two local dive charter companies (us being one of them), everyone else just talks about La Jolla.

-That being said, shore diving in La Jolla is not only possible, it's done every day, by many divers.
+That being said, a shore diving in La Jolla is not only possible, it's done every day, by many certified divers.
 If you're on a budget or can't find a boat trip that meets your availability, this can be your best bet to dive in San Diego.
+Many dive shops offer gear rentals if you'd like to go on a self-guided dive tour.

 Just keep in mind it can be a challenging but rewarding workout.
 You'll own yourself a greasy meal after that!